HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 from EEBO/TCP
 [Early English Books Online/Text Creation Partnership](https://eebo.chadwyck.com/home)

-We will be using files from the data folder.
+We will be downloading files from a remote location identifiable by an URL address.
-This section will use the `eebo.csv` file that can be found in your data folder.
+This section will use the `eebo.csv` file that can be found at https://raw.githubusercontent.com/carpentries-incubator/python-humanities-lesson/gh-pages/data/eebo.csv

-We are studying the authors and titles published marked up by the Text Creation Partnership.
-The dataset is stored as a comma separated (`.csv`) file, where each row holds information for a single title, and the columns represent diferent aspects (variables) of each entry:
+We are studying a simple database containing the authors and titles of works marked up by the Text Creation Partnership.
+The dataset is stored as a comma separated (`.csv`) file, where each row holds information for a single title, and the columns represent diferent aspects (variables) of each entry.
+The **codebook** (often read.me file) accompanying the data give us a description of the variables (features) included in our data file.

 | Column           | Description                                     |
 |------------------|-------------------------------------------------|